GovTechSG/2021-bootcamp-gds/exercises/33-Deploy-Backend-IaC.md

 1. Modify [gds-backend.tf](../deployment/gds-backend.tf) to have your containerised application deployed onto the EC2.
 2. Modify [gds-frontend.tf](../deployment/gds-frontend.tf) to ensure that your frontend is pointed to your backend.
+3. Modify [gds-networking.tf](../deployment/gds-networking.tf) to ensure that your backend is accessible from your IP address

 #### Definition of Done